 Overthinking is real.
 Reasoning models on simple tasks can produce worse results than standard models — they second-guess straightforward answers, add unnecessary caveats, and introduce complexity where none is needed.
 Match the model to the task complexity.

 A practical heuristic: If you could solve the task yourself in under 30 seconds with full context, a standard model is probably sufficient.
 If the task requires you to consider multiple interacting factors, weigh tradeoffs, or follow a chain of logic through several steps, reach for a reasoning model.
+For a broader walkthrough of which AI model to use for your task, see our complete selection hub.

 Practical Examples: Standard Prompt vs Reasoning Model Prompt